Definition of Dilutive Securities

 Explanation

-The existing shareholder’s ownership share or percentage is reduced as an effect of increased share capital, which is why shareholders resist dilution.
+Because additional share capital reduces the existing shareholder’s ownership share or percentage, shareholders oppose dilution.
 This phenomenon impacts existing shareholders voting rights as well.
-It has other impacts as well which we will discuss in detail in later heading.
+It also has other impacts, which we will discuss in detail later.

 Example of Dilutive Securities

-Let us suppose a company had common stocks of $4 million, options & warrants of $0.5 million, preferred share stocks $1million, and convertible bonds of $0.5 million.
+Suppose a company had common stocks of $4 million, options & warrants of $0.5 million, preferred share stocks of $ 1 million, and convertible bonds of $0.5 million.
 Total earnings for the period were $8 million.
-Now the company’s dilutive securities total amounts to $2 million ($0.5 million + $1 million + $0.5 million) for options & warrants, preferred share stocks, and convertible bonds respectively.
+Now the company’s total amounts to $2 million ($0.5 million + $1 million + $0.5 million) for options & warrants, preferred share stocks, and convertible bonds, respectively.

 - Total Earnings for The Period: $8 million